 It's easy to turn your iPhone into a hotspot, but you may wish to speak to your phone carrier first or at least check your contract's terms and conditions; some networks prefer you not to do this and may charge you extra (or cap your data allowance) if they spot you setting up a hotspot.

 And while we're talking about data allowances, this is another thing to bear in mind: if you have a limited allowance you should only use the Wi-Fi hotspot for a short amount of time.

 How to create an iPhone hotspot

 A Wi-Fi hotspot turns the iPhone into a Wi-Fi router, much like the one in your home.
 The iPhone connects to the internet using its 3G/4G cellular data connection, and then broadcasts this via a Wi-Fi connection that your Mac, or other device, can connect to - or you can create a wired connection to your computer's USB port.

 Here's how to set up an iPhone Wi-Fi hotspot:

 - Open the Settings app, then select Mobile Data.
 (In iOS 10 or later.
-In some older versions of iOS you just selected Mobile.)
+In some older versions of iOS you just select Mobile.)